shuftipro/Android-SDK/verification-with-rest-api/README.md

 	Required: **Yes**
 	Type: **JSONObject**

-	This is the json object which we will be sent in the verification request.
-Please consult [here](https://github.com/shuftipro/RESTful-API-v1.3/tree/master/on-site_with_ocr) for more information.
+	This is the json object which we will be sent in the verifiction request.
+It is important to note here that each service module is independent of other and each one of them is activated according to the nature of request received from you.
+There are a total of six services which include face, document, address, consent, phone and background_checks.
+Please consult [here](https://github.com/shuftipro/RESTful-API-v1.3/blob/master/on-site_with_ocr/on-site_with_ocr.md) for more information.

+	All verification services are optional.
+You can provide Shufti Pro a single service or mixture of several services for verifications.
+All keys are optional too.
+If a key is given in document or address sevice and no value is provided then OCR will be performed for those keys.

 * ## parentActivity